edHelper.com

 By Tammy Scarbrough

-1 Andrew Johnson was born on December 29, 1808, in Raleigh, North Carolina, to a very, very poor family.
-There were many nights that Andrew and his brother, William, went to bed hungry because the family did not have enough money for food.
+1 Andrew Johnson was born on December 29, 1808, in Raleigh, North Carolina.
+His family was very, very poor.
+There were many nights when Andrew and his brother, William, went to bed hungry because the family did not have enough money for food.

 2 Even though Andrew never went to school, he learned how to read a little bit when he was working for a tailor at the age of fourteen.
 A tailor is someone who makes and alters clothes.
 When he was an adult, he married Eliza McCardle, who taught Andrew how to write.
-They had five children and Andrew worked as a tailor in his own shop called the A. Johnson Tailor Shop.
-Many of the neighborhood children would come to his shop to discuss issues concerning the people of the United States.
+They had five children, and Andrew worked as a tailor in his own shop called the A. Johnson Tailor Shop.
+Many people would come to his shop to discuss issues concerning the people of the United States.

 3 Johnson held many positions in government and was a senator for Tennessee when the Civil War broke out in 1861.
-One of the main reasons for the Civil War was that a lot of the Southern states did not like the way President Lincoln was handling the United States, so they wanted to break away from the country.
+One of the main reasons for the Civil War was that a lot of the Southern states did not like President Lincoln.
+They thought he would free Southern slaves, so slave states wanted to break away from the country.
 The Northern states were staying with the United States.
 This led to a lot of fighting between the North (the Union) and the South (the Confederacy).
 Many thousands of soldiers were killed on both sides.

 Paragraphs 4 to 6: